MetaCubeX/Meta-Docs/docs/config/proxy-groups/load-balance.en.md

 Refer to [Common Fields](./index.md).

-## strategy
+## Strategy

-Load balancing strategy.
+Load Balancing Strategies

+* `round-robin` will distribute all requests among different proxy nodes within the strategy group.

-* `consistent-hashing`: Distributes requests with the same top-level domain to the same proxy node within the strategy group.
+* `consistent-hashing` will assign requests with the same `target address` to the same proxy node within the strategy group.

-* `round-robin`: Distributes all requests to different proxy nodes within the strategy group.
+* `sticky-sessions`: requests with the same `source address` and `target address` will be directed to the same proxy node within the strategy group, with a cache expiration of 10 minutes.

-* `sticky-sessions`: sticky-sessions.
+!!! note
+    When the `target address` is a domain, it uses top-level domain matching.